Introduction

 When you find an Ace, a King, or both in the flop, don’t just panic.
 There is only a 29% chance that your opponents will have a pair, so leave aside the top pair in their hole cards.
 But if you find the players on the table raising or re-raising, you must play cautiously and call rather than raise or even consider folding.

 There are higher chances that the players might have low-value unpaired hole cards, in which case, you should usually test by betting with small amounts.
-This will lead to players with weaker hands folding or much stronger hands coming out and accepting the call.
+It will lead to players with weaker hands folding or much stronger hands coming out and accepting the call.

 Frequently Asked Questions